BEST AERO BIKE WHEELS

 You can install the regular tube type rim strips that also come with the wheel instead of the tubular ones and valve stems and save yourself the mounting hassle and about 40g of weight on an already heavy wheelset.

 Why?
 The C50 was long a favorite of many riders in part for its performance and in part because of its discounted price, consistent high quality, wide availability and large service network.

 These wheels feel quite robust, solid and sure-footed on the road.
 Unlike the HED Jet 6 wheels which use a non-structural carbon fairing, the C60’s carbon is structural, perhaps giving it that robust feel.
 The hubs are… well Dura-Ace, simply the smoothest rolling, fastest accelerating and simplest to maintain hubs available today.

-Campagnolo’s entry in the carbon-alloy aero field are the Bullet line of wheelsets.
+Campagnolo’s entry in the carbon-alloy aero field is the Bullet line of wheelsets.
 They make them in 80mm and 50mm depths and 3 different hub bearing options – steel, ultra smooth ceramic (USB) and ultimate level ceramic (CULT).
 (No, I didn’t make those names up.)